Elgin Baylor – Most Underrated Player in NBA History?

 After many more disappointing and injury plagued seasons, Baylor retired 9 games into the 1971 season — the season the Lakers finally won a championship.
 Baylor received a championship ring, but it was a bittersweet gift as he wasn’t able to play for it.

 In 1977, the player who made the All-NBA 1st team in 10 of his first 11 seasons was inducted into the Hall of Fame and in 1996 was honored as one of the NBA’s Top 50.
-2 decades later, I feel he’s one of the most underrated and unappreciated basketball players and athletes ever.
+Two decades later, I feel he’s one of the most underrated and unappreciated basketball players and athletes ever.
 Hopefully rare posts like this will help people remember or learn more about him and why their favorite players had so much respect for him.